kumu/docs/overview/accounts-and-plans.md

 Not sure which type of project you need?
 [Check out our guide on collaborating and sharing](/overview/collaboration.md#public-vs-private-projects) to learn the key differences between public and private projects.

 <p class="alert alert-warning">
 <b>Note:</b> You need to create a personal account (either free or paid) in order to create and own an organization account.
-Even if you think an organization account is the right option for you, be sure to <a href="https://kumu.io/join">sign up for your personal account</a> first.
+Even if you think an organization account is the right option for you, be sure to <a class="alert-link" href="https://kumu.io/join">sign up for your personal account</a> first.
 </p>